About Robert L. Wartell, DMD

 Referrals from dentists and physicians kept growing, and the practice continued until being closed in March 2020 by the pandemic.
 Because of his age and comorbidities, Dr. Wartell felt too at risk to continue seeing patients.
 He retired and closed the practice.
 After several months at home, and missing his interactions with patients and staff, he realized that he could put his valuable knowledge of diagnosis and treatment of TMJDs to use.
 He decided to become a TMJ mentor for other dentists.
 Most dental schools have a limited amount of course-time devoted to the TMJ, and most dentists graduate with little knowledge of the subject.
 Dr. Wartell believes he can help these dentists to help their patients using proven medical techniques to treat their mandibular orthopedic problems.

-Contact Dr. Wartell by text at 505-395-6164 or using the form below to learn how he can help you help your TMD patients, while avoiding the need to refer them out.
+Contact Dr. Wartell by text at 505-470-6320 to learn how he can help you help your TMD patients, while avoiding the need to refer them out.